 Each year the Connecticut Hunter Jumper Association Scholarship Fund, Inc. awards

-Each year the CHJA Scholarship Fund awards two scholarships, a Champion and a Reserve Champion.
-The CHJA Scholarship fund exists due to the generosity of all who have contributed.
-Since the inception of the fund in 1989, we have awarded over $70,000 to CHJA members for their secondary education based on academic performance, character references, and teacher recommendations.
+two scholarships, a Champion and a Reserve Champion to eligible CHJA Members.
+Since the inception of the fund in 1992, we have awarded 50 scholarships to CHJA Junior and Amateur Adult members for their secondary education based on academic performance, character references, and teacher recommendations.

 Click on Scholarship Application to the right to view and print the CHJA Scholarship Application and Instructions.

-If you have any questions email Jane Miller at jcm4448@hotmail or call her directly at 860-844-8506.
-Applicants must be active CHJA members.
+If you have any questions email Matt Couzens at email@example.com or call him directly at 860-481-9694.